VSCodium/vscodium/docs/telemetry.md

 ## <a id="replacements"></a>Replacements to Microsoft Online Services

-When searching the `@tag:usesOnlineServices` filter, note that while the "Update: Mode" setting description still says "The updates are fetched from a Microsoft online service", VSCodium's build script [sets the `updateUrl` field](https://github.com/VSCodium/vscodium/blob/master/prepare_vscode.sh#L135) in `product.json` directly to the GitHub page, so enabling that setting won't actually result in any calls to Microsoft online service.
+When searching the `@tag:usesOnlineServices` filter, note that while the "Update: Mode" setting description still says "The updates are fetched from a Microsoft online service", Codex's build script [sets the `updateUrl` field](https://github.com/BiblioNexus-Foundation/codex/blob/master/prepare_vscode.sh#L135) in `product.json` directly to the GitHub page, so enabling that setting won't actually result in any calls to Microsoft online service.

-Likewise, while the descriptions for "Extensions: Auto Check Updates" and "Extensions: Auto Update" include the same phrase, VSCodium [replaces](https://github.com/VSCodium/vscodium/blob/master/prepare_vscode.sh#L121) the Visual Studio Marketplace with Open VSX, so these settings won't call Microsoft, either.
+Likewise, while the descriptions for "Extensions: Auto Check Updates" and "Extensions: Auto Update" include the same phrase, Codex [replaces](https://github.com/BiblioNexus-Foundation/codex/blob/master/prepare_vscode.sh#L121) the Visual Studio Marketplace with Open VSX, so these settings won't call Microsoft, either.

 ## <a id="checking"></a>Checking for Telemetry